superleo/pocketCloud/README.md

 #### Auto run

-When disk inserted, a script on disk will auto run.
+When storage is attached, a script on it will auto run.
 The script will trigger docker engine on host to run and load the images from the disk images.

 #### Advanced topics